Written by Kieran

 It’s also worth noting that Colombia is not like Argentina or Cuba.
 There is no black market exchange rates or Dólar Blue in Colombia.
 And most establishments in Bogotá now accept credit card, Apple Pay or Google Wallet.

 There is no overriding need to carry excessive amounts of cash in Bogotá.
 Only carry enough cash in Bogotá to cover small purchases or a meal.
-Carrying and or flashing around large amounts of cash should be avoided.
+Carrying around or flashing large amounts of cash should be avoided.

 Here’s everything you need to know about the ‘dangers’ in Bogotá Colombia.